jayshah2005/GastoCalc/README.md

 ## Introduction

 My name is Jay Atul Shah.
-I am a high school graduate and, will be starting my computer science degree at Brock University as an international student this fall(2023).
-For the first time, I am going to find a part-time job and live alone, away from my home.
-This means I need to be more conscious of my spending habits and keep track of my expenses.
-This thought process led me to make GastoCalc, an app used to do just that, as a part of my final project for CS50.
+I am persuing my computer science degree at Brock University as an international student in Canada, meaning I needed to be more conscious of my spending habits and keep track of my expenses.
+This thought process led me to make GastoCalc, an app used to do just that.
+This is a contuation of my final project for CS50x - Introduction to Computer Science (https://github.com/jayshah2005/GastoCalc-CS50).

 This app was created using the following resources: